 Day 6 – Unforgettable Wine and Food Experiences

-A lot to discover on this day, fully immersed in this precious landscape.
-We are in the north part of the Puglia peninsula, in the kingdom of the Nero di Troia, a red grape producing an intense ruby coloured wine, with elegant tannins and a rich, spicy bouquet.
-A morning visit to one of the prestigious Antinori wineries and tasting is followed by one of the greatest meals I have ever had!
-The soil here is very rich.
-Locals eat their food right out of their garden, why shouldn’t we do the same?
-Yes, today after some vino tasting, we will "experience" food from a local family kitchen and visit their traditional 'orto', a vegetable garden full of seasonal goodies!
-Time to relax at our hotel this afternoon and evening.
+There is a lot to discover on this day as we become fully immersed in the precious landscape.
+We are in the north part of the Puglia peninsula, in the kingdom of the Nero di Troia, a red grape that produces an intense ruby-coloured wine with elegant tannins and a rich, spicy bouquet.
+A morning visit and tasting at one of the prestigious Antinori wineries is followed by one of the greatest meals I have ever had!
+The soils here is very rich and locals eat their food right out of the garden, so why shouldn’t we do the same?

 Day 7 – Matera, Alberobello and Lecce

-Ready for today’s challenge?
-The making of orecchiette, a homemade pasta typical of Puglia!
-Then tour of the facilities and a traditional lunch.
-To burn the calories (no worries, Pugliese cuisine is very tasty and low in calories!), we will tour the historical city centre of the nearby city of Lecce, named the Florence of the South due to its ancient romantic beauty and baroque architecture and history.
-We will learn all about it from our local guide while savouring a true example of the Salento; strong, dry, and rustic.
+Are you ready for today’s challenge?
+The making of orecchiette – a homemade pasta typical of Puglia!
+Afterwards, we’ll tour the facilities and enjoy a traditional lunch.
+To burn the calories (no worries, Pugliese cuisine is very tasty and low in calories!), we will tour the historical city centre of the nearby city of Lecce, named “the Florence of the South” due to its ancient romantic beauty, baroque architecture and history.
+We will learn all about it from our local guide while savouring a true strong, dry and rustic Salento.

-The Manduria region is currently attracting international attention for its distinct wine and food culture.
-This hot, dry country is agriculturally abundant and olives, wheat, and grape vines, all grow perfectly here.
+The Manduria region is currently attracting international attention because of its distinct wine and food culture.
+This hot and dry region has an agricultural abundance of olives, wheat and grape vines, which all grow perfectly.
 Because this region is so fertile, there are many diverse varietals that we will taste today.
-Among the best local grapes are: Pampanuto, Bombino Bianco, Bombino Nero and Nero di Troia.
-However, you cannot be in Puglia without tasting Primitivo, the king of grapes, known for its powerful intensity and bouquet.
-The sun gifts this plant with everything needed to transform the grapes into a sumptuous wine, with an opulent red colour and cherry notes on the palate.
+Among the best local grapes are Pampanuto, Bombino Bianco, Bombino Nero and Nero di Troia.
+However, you cannot visit Puglia without tasting Primitivo, the king of grapes known for its powerful intensity and bouquet.
+The sun gifts this plant everything it needs to transform the grapes into a sumptuous wine with an opulent red colour and cherry notes on the palate.

-Note in the photo: wine is sold 'by-the-liter' at one of the numerous ‘cantine’.
+Note in the photo: wine is sold “by-the-litre” at one of the numerous “cantine”.

-After breakfast we check out from our hotel in Puglia and head south.
-The entire morning drive will bring us to the western coast of Calabria and the sea town of Amantea where we check in at our hotel on the beach.
-Time to relax and to join later the rest of the group at dinner for a 4 course meal paired with Calabria wines.
+After breakfast, we check out of our hotel in Puglia and head south.
+The entire morning drive will bring us to the western coast of Calabria and the sea town of Amantea where we will check in to our hotel on the beach.
+There will be time to relax and join up with the rest of the group later for a 4-course dinner paired with Calabria wines.